Using cruise control on wet roads or during heavy rain can cause you to lose control of your vehicle.

 The only way to stop wheels from spinning and maintain control is to immediately reduce power.
 An activated cruise control system applies continuous power, keeping the wheels spinning.
 By the time you disengage the cruise control it may be too late – you may have already lost control.

-An example from the weekly “Drive It Forever” automotive column by New York Times Syndicate writer Bob Sikorsky provides a description of one such occurrence:
+An example from the weekly “Drive It Forever” automotive column by New York Times Syndicate writer Bob Sikorsky provided a description of one such occurrence:

 Dear Bob: Cruise control can be dangerous.
 I have experienced, when driving in heavy rain or slush conditions with the cruise control set at a speed of around 70 mph, that one front wheel will hydroplane while the other wheel suddenly gets traction.
 Result: The car spins out and into the ditch or into traffic.